 None currently scheduled.

 Rebates are available with Mental Health Treatment Plan and referral from your GP.

 We do not turn away those wishing to access ‘Narrative Walks’ due to financial hardship.
 Please talk to us about your situation to explore your options.

 Please contact Lucy Van Sambeek for more information and registration on 0417 927 657 or lucy(at)metaphoricallyspeaking(dot)com(dot)au

 Making a Referral

 Referral from GP

 Under Medicare’s Better Access to Mental Health Care initiative, GP’s can formulate a Mental Health Care Plan and provide a referral letter to the patient.
 The patient can then contact us to register for an upcoming Narrative Walk.
-The patient will also have access to an additional 9 individual therapy sessions following the walk.
+The patient will also have access to further individual counselling sessions following the walk.